LasneF/quobix.com/content/articles/how-to-get-nothing-done/index.md

 ## Calendar Defense

-Until you reach the lofty heights of an executive role, you probably have to manage your calendar, just like me.
+Until you reach the lofty heights of an executive role, you probably have to manage your own calendar, just like me.
 So to become effective in very senior positions - learning to defend your calendar is a must.

 Before the week begins...